MFS in Forensic Molecular Biology

 Electives

-Six additional credits selected in consultation with the departmental advisor
+6 credits in elective courses selected in consultation with the advisor